Justacorps: 17th century

-Despite the outfit introduced by Charles II in 1666, the justacorps did not establish itself as a popular component of men's dress until around 1680.
 It replaced the doublet, a previously popular shorter style of coat.
-The justacorps was worn to the knee, covering an equal length vest and breeches underneath.
+In the 17th century the justacorps was worn to the knee, covering an equal length vest and breeches underneath.
 It opened center front, typically having many buttons and buttonholes lining the entire length of the opening.
 The sleeves were fitted, and featured deep cuffs.
 Some styles of the justacorps remained fitted throughout the bodice, though other versions feature a more accentuated, flared skirt through the addition of gores and pleats.
 Justacorps also featured decorative pockets, often placed too low for the wearer to take functional advantage.
 Worn primarily by aristocratic, wealthy men, justacorps were very ornate in design and made of luxurious fabrics.
 Colourful silk, satin, brocade, damask, and wool were commonly used textiles.
 Justacorps often were accented with contrasting fabrics of different colours and patterns, displayed through turned back cuffs or a decorative sash worn across the shoulders.
 By the early 18th century, the silhouette of the justacorps had become wider, with a fuller skirt, and laid the foundation for men's fashion throughout the rest of the century.